lxtGH/OMG-Seg/omg_llava/README.md

 We provide scripts for building the Gradio demo.
 You can deploy OMG-LLaVA locally.

-We suggest you use at 32G GPU for 7B models.
+We suggest you use at least 32G GPU for 7B models.

 ```shell